Bachelor of Science (BS) in Finance Degree

 • Economics

 At GCU, you can earn your undergraduate financial degree on campus in an online format.
-Online degrees at GCU come with various online learning resources and support to assist you while you complete your degree in a flexible, convenient format.
+Online degrees at GCU come with various online learning resources and support to assist you while you complete your degree in a flexible, convenient setup.

 Bachelor’s Degree in Finance Course Topics